chunky-dev/docs/ChunkyDocs/docs/user_interface/headless.md

     $ java -Dchunky.home="~/chunky" -jar ChunkyLauncher.jar --update

 Note that the `-Dchunky.home` argument must be passed before `-jar`.
-If you are using Bash it is convient to make an alias for the `java` command above, for example:
+If you are using Bash it is convenient to make an alias for the `java` command above, for example:

     CHUNKY_HOME=~/chunky
     alias chunky java -Dchunky.home="$CHUNKY_HOME" -jar ChunkyLauncher.jar